 Repairs

-When things go wrong, as they sometimes do, it is important to know what to do and who is responsible.
-One of the first things you might want to do is check your contract (unless it is an emergency!) as it sets out who is responsible for what – whether it is the tenants or the landlord.
+When things go wrong, it is important to know what to do and who is responsible.
+One of the first things you might want to do is check your contract (unless it is an emergency) as it sets out who is responsible for what – whether it is the tenants or the landlord.

-Any disrepair should be reported to the landlord as soon as possible, the landlord can’t fix it if they don’t know it’s broken!
-Don’t necessarily rely on your housemates to inform them as everyone might think someone else has done it.
+Any disrepair should be reported to the landlord as soon as possible, your landlord can’t fix it if they don’t know it’s broken.
+Don’t always rely on your housemates to inform them, as everyone might think someone else has done it.
 It would be better for it to be reported more than once than not at all.

-Where possible, try and put things in writing.
+Where possible, put things in writing.
 This will help you date when issues arose and you will have a record of the correspondence so you and the landlord both know where you stand.
-Yes, by all means call your landlord but follow your conversation up with an email summarising what was discussed and agreed on.
+If you speak to your landlord over the phone but ensure you follow your conversation up with an email summarising what was discussed and agreed on.

 Deposits